belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 This could explain the raise in the average pH compared to last year.

 The big pond has 10% - 20 % duckweed, ~80% has died off.

+- 23rd- It rained during data collection.
+The big pond as ~70% duckweed.